 EMERGENCY WATER SUPPLY FOR FIRE FIGHTING

+The emergency water source will be from a 1,800 gal. fire cistern located ~ 75 feet to the east of the structure.
 Contact the Allenspark Fire Protection District (303-747-2586) for more information and specific details.

 FUELS REDUCTION